MaidLabs/M.A.I.D/README.md

 Possibly, an installer but file will be quite large.
 For now it is recommended to just compile it as following with your own venv or conda:

 ![image](https://github.com/user-attachments/assets/97b65495-f47f-438e-b508-efce53a6859c)
+There are bugs with pycharm itself that shouldn't affect the GUI, you can ignore them as pycharm hasn't fixed it for years.

 # Index